Tiger Airways Holdings: Tigerair (Tiger Airways Singapore)

 Tigerair was incorporated on 12 December 2003 and began ticket sales on 31 August 2004.
 Services commenced on 15 September 2004 to Bangkok.
 It operates scheduled international services from Singapore Changi Airport and is a wholly owned subsidiary of Tiger Airways Holdings.

 In 2006, the airline flew 1.2 million passengers, a growth of 75% from the previous year.
 The airline was the first to operate from the Budget Terminal in Changi Airport in order to achieve operating-cost savings and its cost structure is modeled after Ryanair.
 Despite regional competition, the airline has reiterated its current intention to remain focused on flying within a five-hour radius from its Singaporean base.

-Following Singapore Airlines, acquiring Tiger Airways Holdings, the Tigerair brand was retired with operations merged into Scoot, its sister budget airline.
+Following the acquisition of Tiger Airway Holdings by Singapore Airlines, the Tigerair brand was retired with operations merged into Scoot, its sister budget airline.

 Shareholders

 Tigerair was listed on the Singapore Exchange in February 2010.
 As at 18 June 2014, Singapore Airlines, holding 40% of the issued shares, is the only substantial shareholder (i.e. holding at least 5% of the issued shares) of Tiger Airways Holdings.